Wind Turbines (Minimum Distances from Residential Premises) Bill [HL]

 Overview

 This bill proposes to establish minimum distances between wind turbines and residential properties in England and Wales, depending on the turbine's height.
-The aim is to address concerns about the proximity of wind turbines to homes.
+This is intended to address concerns about the proximity of large wind turbines to homes.

 Description

-The bill mandates that planning permission for wind turbines cannot be granted unless they meet specific distance requirements from residential properties (including farmhouses).
-These distances are determined by the turbine's height:
+The bill mandates that planning permission for wind turbines cannot be granted unless they meet specific minimum distance requirements from residential premises (including farmhouses).
+These distances vary according to the turbine's height:

-Height is measured from ground level to the highest point of the blade tip.
+Turbines under 25m tall are exempt.
+The height is measured from the ground to the blade tip at its highest point.
 If multiple turbines are part of the same project, the minimum distance applies to each individually.
-An exception exists: if all affected residents provide written consent, the local authority may grant permission even if the minimum distance isn't met.
-The local authority must ensure this consent is obtained lawfully.
-The bill applies to England and Wales.
+An exception exists: if all affected homeowners agree in writing, the local authority may grant permission even if the minimum distance isn't met.
+The local authority is responsible for ensuring that such agreements are obtained lawfully.

 Government Spending